Frequently Asked Questions

 What if I have to miss group due to illness or vacation?

 Regular attendance is critical if you are to benefit fully from the group.
 However, an occasional miss due to illness, planned vacations, or an unforeseen emergency is understandable.
-We require a fee of $25 be paid for any missed groups; and if absences become regular we sometimes suggest that you postpone enrollment until a time when you are able to more fully commit.
+There is a charge after two missed groups; and if absences become regular we sometimes suggest that you postpone enrollment until a time when you are able to more fully commit.

 Do I have to pay the cancellation fee if I give plenty of notice of an upcoming miss?